Purpose

 A. This number is defined by the name of the distribution list.

-- If you want to disable external recipients completely, you have to name the distribution list as "RestrictExtRecips_0".
+- To disable external recipients completely, name the list "RestrictExtRecips_0".

 Q. What happens if the mailbox is a member of several "RestrictExtRecips_XXX" distribution lists?

-A. The lowest number has priority over others.
-So if jdoe@contoso.com is at the same time a member of both "RestrictExtRecips_2" and "RestrictExtRecips_5" distribution lists, the allowed number of external recipients is 2 for jdoe@contoso.com.
+A. The lowest number takes priority.
+So if jdoe@contoso.com is a member of both "RestrictExtRecips_2" and "RestrictExtRecips_5", the allowed number of external recipients is 2.

 Q. May I hide the "RestrictExtRecips_XXX" distribution list from address lists?